-Whether you have retired to a beach community, own a special vacation home or want to create a coastal paradise in the suburbs, proper lighting is key to creating a peaceful, serene seaside effect!
+Whether you have retired to a beach community, own a special vacation home or want to create a coastal paradise in the landlocked suburbs, the proper lighting is key to creating a peaceful, serene seaside effect!
 Coastal lighting is rising dramatically in popularity and widely available.
 Plus, there are many different styles of coastal, such as sleeker modern looks or rustic seaside flair.
 When you're shopping for coastal lighting, look for these features.

 With a couple of key coastal lighting pieces in your home, you can truly transform your space into a seafaring paradise!
 Shop today to take advantage of up-to-the-minute trends in coastal lighting design.